Visibility: Visibility and air pollution

 A visibility reduction is probably the most apparent symptom of air pollution.
 Visibility degradation is caused by the absorption and scattering of light by particles and gases in the atmosphere.
 Absorption of electromagnetic radiation by gases and particles is sometimes the cause of discolorations in the atmosphere but usually does not contribute very significantly to visibility degradation.

 Scattering by particulates impairs visibility much more readily.
 Visibility is reduced by significant scattering from particles between an observer and a distant object.
 The particles scatter light from the sun and the rest of the sky through the line of sight of the observer, thereby decreasing the contrast between the object and the background sky.
-Particles that are the most effective at reducing visibility (per unit aerosol mass) have diameters in the range of 0.1-1.0 µm.
+Particles that are the most effective at reducing visibility (per unit aerosol mass) have diameters in the range of 0.1-1.0 μm.
 The effect of air molecules on visibility is minor for short visual ranges but must be taken into account for ranges above 30 km.

-Measurement of Visibility
+Prevailing Visibility

-Meteorological Optical Range (MOR) is a measurement of visibility in Kilometers.
-MOR is the length of path in the atmosphere required to reduce the luminous flux in a collimated beam from an incandescent lamp to 5% of its original value.
-There are few analytical approaches available to measure visibility (MOR) directly or indirectly.
-One novel instrument that is capable of calculating MOR is the Optical Extinction Analyzer (OEA).
-It actually calculates the optical extinction coefficient (ß) by directly measuring the decay time (aka the ring-down time constant) of injected laser light inside an optical cavity containing an ambient gas sample.
-The OEA is a Cavity Enhanced Absorption Spectroscopy (CEAS) technique.
-Briefly, the injected laser light into the high-finesse optical cavity "bounces" repeatedly, at resonance, between two opposing mirrors for a total pathlength of several kilometers until it completely decays or "rings down", primarily due to its extinction by the ambient gas sample species flowing through the cavity.
-After accounting for the light extinction caused by non-aerosol species, the aerosol-induced light extinction is readily derived by the OEA built-in algorithm.
-To that end, the amount of light attenuated due to 1)leakage from the high-reflectivity mirrors and 2)absorption by non-aerosol species present in the gas sample is automatically accounted for by flowing the same analyzed gas sample via an aerosol filter into the cavity to measure the light extinction caused by the aerosol-free gas.
-More details on the OEA principle of operation can be found here.
-The above-described MOR determination process is fast (1Hz) and fully automated for an unattended OEA operation in the field.
+Prevailing visibility is the greatest horizontal visibility equaled or exceeded throughout at least half the horizon circle, which need not necessarily be continuous.
+Prevailing visibility is reported in statute miles or fractions of miles.